wormholecowboy/programming-notes/python.md

 • String literal: f'Some thing and {anotherVarThing}!' (use commas if not using literal)
 • Recursive functions need a base case to make sure it stops, written with if statement
 • Lamda fn: anonymous function
+# (is vs. ==) is checks if two variables refer to the same object, but == checks
+# if the objects pointed to have the same values.
+- Don't use the equality "==" symbol to compare objects to None Use "is" instead.
+This checks for equality of object identity.

+# if can be used as an expression
+# Equivalent of C's '?:' ternary operator
+"yay!" if 0 > 1 else "nay!"  # => "nay!"

+same as the js spread operator li2 = li[:]

+easy swapping
+a,b = b,a

 SORT JSON DICT OR LIST by inner keys sorted( dictName, key = lambda col: col[ 'keyYouWant'] )